rg0now/k8s-hpa-benchmark/README.md

 ## TL;DR

-As HPA is scaling each microseservice independently, as per the local load experienced by the microservice, it will start to scale only when all preceding microservices in the chain have finished scaling.
+As HPA is scaling microseservices independently as per the local load, each microservice will have to wait until all microservices that precede it in the chain have finished scaling.
+This yields several minutes lag between the scaling of each subsequent microservice.

 ![CPU consumption in time (green: Chain 1, blue: Chain 2, red: Chain 3)](res/cpu_chain_3.png)